 Hotel check-in at about 4:00 PM.Dinner: At the hotel.
 The dinner buffet usually includes a salad, a choice of entrees, sides, dessert, coffee and tea.Evening: Optional videoLodging: Sagebrush Inn & SuitesMeals Included: Breakfast, Lunch, Dinner

 At Earthship Biotecture, we'll see some examples of this unique, sustainable building style utilizing some unusual building materials such as old tires, glass bottles, and aluminum cans.
 Some of the structures are fully self-sustaining, recyling their grey water and growing their own food.Our coach then departs for the Rio Grande Gorge Bridge.
 Locally known as the "High Bridge," this cantilever truss bridge spans the Rio Grande Gorge 10 miles northwest of Taos.
-At 650 feet above the Rio Grande, it is the fifth-highest bridge in the United States.Lunch: Boxed lunch at the picnic area at Rio Grande Gorge BridgeAfternoon: After lunch, we'll go to Taos Pueblo (if it's open; it can close unexpectedly for pueblo ceremonies and events.)
+At 650 feet above the Rio Grande, it is the fifth-highest bridge in the United States.Lunch: At a selected restaurantAfternoon: After lunch, we'll go to Taos Pueblo (if it's open; it can close unexpectedly for pueblo ceremonies and events.)
+Taos Pueblo, a UNESCO World Heritage site, has been continuously occupied for over 1,000 years.
+Its most striking architectural features are the multi-storied adobe dwellings to the north and south of Red Willow Creek.

 From there, we'll go to Taos Plaza for a guided walking excursion, followed by time at leisure to explore this historic area on our own.
 There are a number of colorful galleries and shops in this area, as well as other museums, all within walking distance of Taos Plaza.